 Customize wine bottle labels and have guests sign them.

 Oenophiles (those who really enjoy wine) such as Love & Lavender will love this wedding guest book alternative!
 Guests can either sign their names and messages directly onto a bottle or via custom wine labels.
 Years later, pop the cork and drink to celebrate a milestone wedding anniversary.
-A wine theme guest book provides both a fun idea on your wedding day as well as an event to dream about and look forward to in the future.
+A wine theme guest book provides both a fun idea on your special day as well as an event to dream about and look forward to in the future.

 10) Save your Corks